publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch24/schII/m__us_usc_t16_s1161.md

 >             “(E) The terms of the documents described in subsection (d)(2).

+>         “(5)  __Notice of certification__  __.—__

+>         The Secretary shall promptly publish and submit to the Committee on Natural Resources of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate notice that the certification described in paragraph (2) has been made.

 >     “(c)  __Repeals__  __.—__

->     Effective on the date on which the Secretary of Commerce makes the certification described in subsection (b)(2), the following provisions are repealed:
+>     Effective on the date on which the Secretary of Commerce publishes the notice of certification required by subsection (b)(5), the following provisions are repealed:

 >         “(1) Section 205 of the Fur Seal Act of 1966 ([16 U.S.C.
 1165][/us/usc/t16/s1165]).